What is CMC Management?

 Science-Focused Regulatory CMC Consulting Experts

-At ProPharma Group, our regulatory CMC consulting experts are scientists first and foremost.
-Our team of PhDs and MDs have decades of global regulatory and quality experience, allowing us to provide a unique level of service when developing your Chemistry, Manufacturing, and Controls plan:
+At ProPharma, our regulatory CMC consulting experts are scientists first and foremost.
+Our team has decades of global regulatory and quality experience, allowing us to provide a unique level of service when developing your Chemistry, Manufacturing, and Controls plan:

 - Our unmatched global reach means we can work with you to prepare your marketing applications (MAA or NDA) in parallel, saving you time and money